Law and Politics Personal Statement

 The Arab Spring was a momentous event that was pivotal in my decision to study law and politics at university.
 Having independently researched the sources of discontent, I was particularly appalled at the suppression of basic human rights, the disenfranchisement of voters and the significant levels of political corruption.
 In reading law and politics at degree level, I hope to examine such issues in greater detail and be an active advocate in securing a just society for all.

-Through studying A Level Law, I have developed problem-solving skills, interpreting and applying legislation to different scenarios, as well as constructing coherent and persuasive arguments.
+Through studying A level law, I have developed problem-solving skills, interpreting and applying legislation to different scenarios, as well as constructing coherent and persuasive arguments.
 I enjoy analysing the legal reasoning of the Supreme Court's decisions, and looking at how changing social attitudes affect such reasoning.
-Similarly, Economics has reinforced my ability to analyse and draw inferences from both qualitative and quantitative data.
-As a result of studying Politics, and more specifically, the various aspects of the UK political system, I have been able to better understand current affairs.
-In particular, I have enjoyed examining the influence of the judiciary.
-Furthermore, my Extended Project focusing on the effects of the Housing Crisis, has strengthened my ability to independently research and scrutinise a range of sources including Select Committee reports.

 There is no profile associated with this personal statement, as the writer has requested to remain anonymous.